 Financial aid can take a few different forms.
 The two main types are need-based aid and merit-based aid.
 As a senior, now is the time to start understanding the different types of financial aid available.

 Students can qualify for need-based aid in the form of grants, scholarships, loans, and work-study jobs, based on their financial profiles.

-Merit-based aid is “need-blind,” meaning that it is not awarded based on financial need.
+Merit-based aid is not awarded based on financial need.
 Federal and state governments, colleges and universities, businesses, religious groups, civic associations, high schools, and nonprofit organizations award merit-based grants and scholarships.
 Many grants and scholarships are awarded on a competitive basis.
 Merit-based aid can be awarded in the form of one-time gifts or may be disbursed over multiple years.

 Grants and scholarships, which can be need-based or merit-based, are considered “free money” that does not need to be paid back.
 Student loans, by contrast, constitute borrowed money that will need to be repaid (with interest) after graduation.

 Work-study positions on campus are a great source of income for many students.
 These jobs may be related to students’ majors; in any case, the money earned from work-study jobs can be put toward both education and living expenses.

 Federal student loans are generally divided into the following two categories:

 - Subsidized: Subsidized loans do not accrue interest between the date of disbursement and the time after graduation when repayment is required to begin; the interest during this time period is subsidized by the school.

 - Unsubsidized: Unsubsidized loans do accrue interest between the date of disbursement and the time after graduation when repayment is required to begin; the interest accrued during this time period is not subsidized by the school.

 Private student loans are also available.
 Granted by private institutions such as banks and credit unions, private loans can be used for living and education-related expenses.